4ka0/term_checker/README.md

 # Term checker

-Script to check whether correct terminology is being used in a translation (tmx file).
+A command line script to check whether correct terminology is being used in a translation (tmx file).

 Terminology is assumed to be listed in a tab-delimited text file in the following format:
 ```